ankurdotcom/ankurdotcom/README.md

 # 👋 Hello, I'm Ankur Gupta!

 ## 🚀 About Me
-I'm a passionate software developer focusing on AI and machine learning.
-With a solid foundation in JavaScript and TypeScript, I enjoy creating innovative solutions and contributing to open-source projects.
+I'm a dynamic and results-oriented software architect and passionate software developer with 15+ years of hands-on experience, focusing on AI, machine learning, and developing innovative solutions.
+I have a solid foundation in JavaScript and TypeScript, as well as extensive expertise in Java, Spring Boot, and microservices.
+I am adept at creating robust, scalable, and secure applications, contributing to open-source projects, and optimizing CI/CD pipelines.
+With proven leadership skills, I excel in driving end-to-end development processes, enhancing system performance, managing modern cloud infrastructure, and leading cross-functional teams to align technological strategies with business objectives.

 ## 🛠️ Technologies & Tools
 - **Architecture & Design**: Expert in Microservices, REST APIs, Cloud-Native Design, Distributed Systems, BFF